Neurotech-Hub/Hublink-BEAM/README.md

 ## Installation

-1. Download this repository
+1. Download this repository and its dependencies: see [library.properties](library.properties) and [https://github.com/Neurotech-Hub/Hublink-Node](https://github.com/Neurotech-Hub/Hublink-Node).
-2. In the Arduino IDE, go to Sketch -> Include Library -> Add .ZIP Library
+2. For downlaoded libraries, go to Sketch -> Include Library -> Add .ZIP Library, or place the library in the `libraries` folder in the Arduino IDE.
-3. Select the downloaded repository
+3. Ensure the switch is in the `ON` position.
+4. If the device has been previously flashed, it may be in a deep sleep state and will not connect to the serial port.
+To enter boot mode, hold the `Boot` button and toggle the `Reset` button (then release the `Boot` button).
+5. If the Arduino IDE does not indicate that it is connected to "Adafruit Feather ESP32-S3 2MB PSRAM", click Tools -> Board -> esp32 -> Adafruit Feather ESP32-S3 2MB PSRAM (you will need to download the esp32 board package (by espressif) from the Arduino IDE).

+### Debug Mode
+You may enable debugging mode by placing the `A` switch down.
+This will reduce the PIR sensor initialization period and introduce delays before Serial statements so they can be read by a serial terminal.
+These delays are useful for debugging, but should be removed for normal operation.

+## Hardware Assembly
+For detailed hardware assembly instructions, including the required low-power modification, see [docs/assembly.md](docs/assembly.md).

-LED Colors:
+### LED Indicators
+These indicators may be temporary during operations or flash continuously if stuck in a loop.

 - Blue: Starting up
+- Red: Error (SD card or sensor failure)
 - Green: Motion detected (during data logging)
-- Red: Error (SD card or sensor failure)
 - Purple: Low battery
 - Off: Normal operation